What to do when your partner has chronic fatigue? Tips from a supportive husband!

 After a year or so, we realized, that my wife was iron deficient, and had severe anemia.

 That was so unexpected since she ate well and took supplements, however, endometriosis and heavy, painful periods were to blame.
-She tried eating red meat, took iron pills, sprays, etc. She did lots of things she supposed to in order to lift the iron levels.
+She tried eating red meat, took iron pills, sprays, etc. She did lots of things she was supposed to in order to lift the iron levels.

 Nothing helped.
 Only the iron infusion, that general practitioners were so against, helped.
 In a matter of two weeks, her energy level spiked up.
 She felt herself again.